 Business was going well and in 1979 a new factory was built in the industrial sector of Plessisville.
 This is where the structures where assembled and painted, while the machining of parts continued at the first factory.
 This first expansion allowed the company to increase once more its product line which were marketed back then under the name Machinerie M.P.

-This tragedy did not stop the company to continue on it’s momentum that was fuelled since 1985 by the manufacturing of snow plows.
 In 2000, Jimmy Vigneault, Luc’s son, took over the business which in 2008 it had been operating under the name Metal Pless.
 The multiple innovations adopted over more than 40 years of experience has made Metal Pless a leader in snow plow manufacturing in North America.